meerasndr/mysite/content/posts/puppeteer-experiments.md

 All of the code is available in this [repo](https://github.com/meerasndr/puppeteer-experiment).
 This does not include the NodeJS + Express based email notification service.

 This was overall a great experience.
-Thanks Old & Wroc TypeScript for having me present.
+Thanks to Ola & Wroc TypeScript for having me present.